kepano/flexoki/README.md

 ## Contributing

 Flexoki is MIT licensed.
 You are free to port Flexoki to any app.
-Please include attribution and a link to [stephango.com/flexoki](https://stephango.com/flexoki) and add a link to your port in the list above via pull request.
+Please include attribution and a link to [stephango.com/flexoki](https://stephango.com/flexoki).
+Add a link to your port in the list above via pull request.

 ## Colors